 Now is the perfect time for epilepsy advocates to speak up and speak out!
-From May 29 - June 2, members of Congress will be back in their home districts.
-Take this opportunity to schedule appointments with your senators and their staff at district offices to talk about the importance of protecting access to health care for people with epilepsy.
+Take this opportunity to schedule appointments with Congressional staff at district offices to talk about the importance of protecting access to health care for people with epilepsy.
 Encourage them to preserve critical patient protections created by the ACA and reconsider changes to Medicaid so that people living with chronic conditions and disabilities have access to affordable health care.

 Here's how to get started:

 - Use our "Find Your Elected Officials" tool at advocacy.epilepsy.com/Elected to find the contact information for the district offices of your senators.

 - Request appointments to speak with the senators or their staff about issues important to the epilepsy community in your state.

 - When you secure a meeting, please let us know by emailing email@example.com so we can help you prepare.

 - Review background information on access to health care and the AHCA and BCRA at advocacy.epilepsy.com/ACA.